 For some people, a pre-trade or level 3 qualification gained through a polytech or private training provider is a good way to help decide what trade you feel most passionate about.
 You will gain some broad trade-related skills you can take into the workplace at the same time.

 The following providers offer level 3 and other pre-trade engineering programmes showing a clear Record of Achievement (RoA) – the formal way you can track and show achievement of unit standards:

 - Western Institute of Technology at Taranaki (WITT).

 These programmes can get you ready for a mechanical engineering apprenticeship.
 When you enrol in an apprenticeship through this pathway, we know the unit standards you have achieved in your level 3 qualification.

 This makes it easier for Competenz or your employer to see the skills you have and what you can already do.
 It also means we might be able to fast-track you into year two of your apprenticeship.
 Your total time in the apprenticeship reduces to just three years, and that’s a win for you as well as your employer.

 My polytech isn't listed – what does that mean?

-If you complete a level 3 at another polytech that's ok too.
-Competenz has made it easy for learners transferring to the Competenz level 4 apprenticeship.
+If you complete a level 3 qualification at another polytech, that's okay too.
+We’ve made it easy for learners transferring across to the Competenz level 4 apprenticeship.
 We apply an exemption for a range of unit standards.